 4. No volunteer should ever be alone with an unaccompanied child.
-Children under 18 must always be supervised by their nominated adult who must be their parent or guardian except if 16 or over they may join our group walks unaccompanied by their parent or guardian.
+Children under 18 must always be supervised by their nominated adult who must be their parent, guardian or exceptionally and subject to approval by the Friends, a close relative nominated by a parent or guardian, except if 16 or over they may join our group walks unaccompanied by their parent or guardian.